 And don't miss the 4 Core Relationship Skills on our Healthy Relationship Tips Page.

-For more information about transforming stuck feelings, you can reach Jon Terrell through the form or Google Voice app below.
+For more information about transforming stuck feelings, you can reach Jon Terrell through the form below.
 He leads retreats and offers psychotherapy, energy healing and massage in Northampton, Massachusetts (serving the Pioneer Valley) and in downtown Manhattan, New York City.
-He also leads retreats in California and the Catskill Mountains, New York.
+He also leads retreats in Florida.

 25 Main Street, Suite #342

 Go From Emotions To Awakenment Wellness Home